fkromer/hypothesis-ros/CONTRIBUTING.md

 just getting started, Github has a
 [howto "using pull requests"](https://help.github.com/articles/using-pull-requests/).

+It's important to make sure that you own the rights to the work you are want to pull request.
+If it is done on work time, or you have a particularly onerous contract, make sure you've checked with your employer.
 Your pull requests will be reviewed.
 Please create an issue about your future pull request that others know that you are working on it and to avoid dublicate effort.
 Once the pull requests are approved and pass continuous integration checks, the pull requests will be merged.
 Please squash all commits in a pull request into a